JSAbrahams/mamba/CONTRIBUTING.md

 - Do use one of the provided templates if possible.
 - Do check if there are already similar issues or pull requests before submitting a new issue.
-- Do add an issue to the relevant project if applicable.
 - Do assign the relevant milestone to an issue if applicable.
 - Do reference other issues if applicable.